Namibia is one place where taking an organized tour really makes sense, even if you’re the type of person who doesn’t normally go on tours.

 As it was, we ate plenty of delicious meals while touring Namibia, and I’m sure that the vegans who come after us will eat even better than we did.
 The world is becoming more vegan-friendly all the time.
 Even in Namibia!

-Disclaimer: I was offered a small discount on my tours with Wild Dog Safaris in exchange for this honest review.
+Disclaimer: I was offered a discounted tour with Wild Dog Safaris in exchange for this honest review.